SonarSource/sonarlint-core/API_CHANGES.md

 ## Breaking changes

 * Add a new `ISSUE_STREAMING` value in `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.BackendCapability`.
 Clients using the feature need to declare it at initialization time.
-* Add a new optional parameter `configurationScopeId` to `org.sonarsource.sonarlint.core.rpc.protocol.backend.progress.CancelTaskParams`
-  * If provided, it will include cancellation of a queued analysis if it exists
-  * If null, it will keep the same behavior as today and only cancel a running task

 ## New features